casouri/aman/README.md

   is a problem, consider storing a path→profile map in `~/.config/claude-code/`.
 - Images are not shared across Colima profiles.
 Each VM builds its own `claude-code` image on first run.
-- `aman list` only shows the Colima status columns; it does not show running Docker containers within each VM.
 - `--mount-type virtiofs` requires macOS 12+.

 ## Security Model